langej1/CSC101final/README.md

   args:
   words - list of words to be used for the game.
 Returns word max_guesses- determines max guesses based on word length
+  word_since_guess: How many spaces there are for the word, after last guess
+  guess: user guice for a letter

   """